Remembrance Sunday: Regional and local ceremonies

 Significant ceremonies also take place in the capitals of the nations and across the regions of the United Kingdom.
 Most notably at the Scottish National War Memorial, in Edinburgh in the grounds of Edinburgh Castle, the Welsh National War Memorial in Cardiff and at the Northern Ireland War Memorial and Cenotaph in Belfast in the grounds of the Belfast City Hall.

-Typically, poppy wreaths are laid by representatives of the Crown, the armed forces, and local civic leaders, as well as by local organisations such as ex-service organisations, cadet forces, the Scouts, Guides, Boys' Brigade, St John Ambulance and the Salvation Army.
+Typically, poppy wreaths are laid by representatives of the Crown, the armed forces, and local civic leaders, as well as by local organisations such as ex-service organisations, cadet forces, the Scouts, Guides, Boys' Brigade, St John Ambulance and The Salvation Army.
 The start and end of the silence is often also marked by the firing of an artillery piece.
 A minute's or two minutes' silence is also frequently incorporated into church services.

 A common criticism of Remembrance Sunday ceremonies and the Royal British Legion is that by focusing only on veterans and military persons who have died, the vast majority of the casualties of war (civilians) are forgotten.

 British Overseas Territories

-In the past, the Secretary of State for Foreign and Commonwealth Affairs laid a wreath on behalf of all the British overseas territories.
+In the past, the Secretary of State for Foreign and Commonwealth Affairs laid a wreath on behalf of all the British Overseas Territories.
 However, since 2001 there has been a campaign by Britain's Overseas Territories Association for the right to lay a wreath themselves at the annual service at the Cenotaph.
 In 2008 the Labour Government agreed that one wreath could be laid for all 14 territories by a representative of the territories.

 Northern Ireland

 In Northern Ireland, Remembrance Sunday has tended to be associated with unionists.
 Most Irish nationalists and republicans do not take part in the public commemoration of British soldiers organised by the Royal British Legion.
 This is partly due to the actions of the British Army during The Troubles and its role in fighting against Irish independence.
 However, some moderate nationalists have attended Remembrance Day events as a way to connect with the unionist community.
-In 1987 a bomb was detonated by the Provisional Irish Republican Army (IRA) just before a Remembrance Sunday ceremony in Enniskillen, killing eleven people.
+In 1987 a bomb was detonated by the Provisional Irish Republican Army (IRA) just before a Remembrance Sunday ceremony in Enniskillen, killing twelve people.
 The IRA said it had made a mistake and had been targeting soldiers parading to the war memorial.
-The Republic of Ireland has its own National Day of Commemoration in July for all Irish people who died in war.
+The Ireland has its own National Day of Commemoration in July for all Irish people who died in war.